What Is A Purchase Plus Improvements Mortgage?

 Sagen Purchase Plus Improvements Program

-Another option for homebuyers who wish to purchase a home while adding value immediately through improvements.
+The Sagen Purchase Plus Improvements Program is another option for homebuyers who wish to buy a home while adding value immediately through improvements.
+Funding may be provided in one lump sum or multiple advances.

 To learn more about the Sagen Purchase Plus Improvements Program, click here.

-How Does A Purchase Plus Improvements (PPI) Mortgage Work?
+How Does A Purchase Plus Improvements Mortgage Work?

 The process of applying for a Purchase Plus Improvements mortgage varies by lender, but generally, here’s what you can expect:

-Find the house you want to purchase and determine the exact renovations you want to complete.
+Once you’ve found the house you want to purchase, you’ll need to determine the exact renovations you want to complete.
 This typically must include quotes from a contractor.
+Knowing how much you’ll need to spend on updates will tell you how much extra funding you’ll need to apply for.

-Step 2: Apply For Mortgage Approval Based on the Property’s Current Condition
+Step 2: Apply For A Mortgage Approval Based On The Property’s Current Condition

 Obtain a mortgage that includes the cost of the renovations you want to complete.
 You’ll need to speak with a mortgage specialist about your purchase plus improvements mortgage options.
 You’ll also need to provide the renovation quote from your contractor.